In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 Each login view offers various options for managing access and registration.
 To access and edit the login details and settings, simply click on the lock icon located in the top page navigation.

-Another option is to directly click on the login view or select the edit "pencil" icon to access the login options.
+Another option is to directly click on the login view or select the edit pen icon to access the login options:

-Upon opening the login options, you will see Settings, Registration Forms, and Design options.
+Upon opening the login options, you will see Settings and Design options.
 To access the login settings, select "Settings".

 Registration Settings